KOHO Visa Review

 – App efficiency: the app is extremely easy to use and quite convenient, being able to replace any traditional banking app.

-- Financial coaching: the financial coaching feature available on the Premium account is simply spectacular.
+– Financial coaching: the financial coaching feature available on the Premium account is simply spectacular.
 You can ask KOHO professionals for advice related to debt, savings, investment, budgeting, and other financial topics.
-This valuable resource is even more precious in 2020, during the COVID-19 crisis, because it can enable Canadians to take control of their finances.
+This valuable resource is even more precious in this recession, because it can enable Canadians to take control of their finances.

 – Savings goals: another advantage of KOHO is that it lets you create customized saving goals.
 Once you choose your own goal, you can take a number of concrete steps in order to reach that goal.
 You’ll receive information on how to properly reach that goal and understand how much money you need to save per month to see your goal come reality.
 Thanks to the auto-saving feature, the app will use the Round-Up to deposit money into your savings account.

 – Spend tracking: you can track your spending and gain control over your spending habits.

 – Analytics: the app breaks your spending into categories, such as groceries, healthcare, fitness or transportation, to help you see exactly where your money is going.

 – Great rewards: getting 2% for certain categories of products and another 0.5% cashback for any other expenses is a great way to round up your income.